-Indian passport holders can travel visa-free to Thailand this December
+Indian passport holders can travel visa-free to Thailand this SEASON.

-Thailand just waived off its visa on arrival fees for the time period between December 1 and January 31 for travellers from 21 countries, including India.
+Thailand just waived off its visa on arrival fees for the time period for travelers from 21 countries, including India.

 Indian passport holders you have one more reason to head to Thailand this holiday season, as the country just waived off its visa on arrival fees.